DataSystemsGroupUT/ConformanceCheckingUsingTries/README.md

 Example code to run the checker as well as the baseline approach based on edit distance can be found in the [Runner.java](./src/main/java/ee/ut/cs/dsg/confcheck/Runner.java) class.
 #### Data sets

-You can download the data that we used for the experimantal evaluation from [this link](https://tartuulikool-my.sharepoint.com/:f:/g/personal/ahmed79_ut_ee/EgFSjN2C0KJOsHWMV6oATpUBfAgjsQtPOIt7gt4zzEnYcw?e=WbOOgH)
+You can download the data that we used for the experimental evaluation from [this link](https://tartuulikool-my.sharepoint.com/:f:/g/personal/ahmed79_ut_ee/EgFSjN2C0KJOsHWMV6oATpUBfAgjsQtPOIt7gt4zzEnYcw?e=WbOOgH)
 ### References

 [1] Josep Carmona, Boudewijn F. van Dongen, Andreas Solti, Matthias Weidlich: Conformance Checking - Relating Processes and Models.
 Springer 2018, ISBN 978-3-319-99413-0, pp. 1-263